 Each individual piece of circumstantial evidence might seem insignificant on its own.
 But these pieces can paint a vivid picture of adultery when joined together.
 In any case, the quantity of circumstantial evidence is not as important as its quality.
 In other words, don’t focus on presenting a mountain of weak evidence.
 Rather, work with a qualified family attorney to present compelling evidence that strongly suggests “adultery as a necessary inference.”

 Still Curious About How to Prove Adultery in Court?
 Contact Us Right Away

 The task of proving adultery in an Alabama divorce is an intricate and complex one.
 As such, it requires a keen understanding of the law and a careful discovery and presentation of the evidence.
 Consequently, it’s imperative you consult a seasoned Alabama family law and divorce attorney if you are dealing with a potentially adulterous spouse.

-Here at The Law Offices of Charlotte Christian and Associates, we are deeply experienced with the ins and outs of Alabama divorce law, including the law surrounding divorces.
+Here at Charlotte Christian Law, we are deeply experienced with the ins and outs of Alabama divorce law, including the law surrounding divorces.
 We know how to weave together the threads of circumstantial evidence and direct evidence into a compelling narrative.
 And we know when and how to present this narrative effectively in a courtroom.